smapiot/piral/docs/specs/pilet-specification.md

 - Exports to `document.currentScript.app`.
 - Supports transport via `link`.
 - Requires a single argument declaring the global require reference.

+### `v:x`

+- Evaluation will be done by the application in a custom specified manner.
+- The metadata is fully determined by the custom specification.
+- Optionally uses a single argument to indicate the custom type transported via the `spec` field.

 ## Examples